ecw0002/Ghidra-based-Static-Analysis-Tool-for-Detecting-Stack-Based-Buffer-Overflows/README.md

 To run the script, load the script into Ghidra's script manager.
 Then open the binary file that you want to run the analysis on in Ghidra.
 Then run the script.

-The CWE121_Stack_Based_Buffer_Overflow folder contains the tests from the Juliet test suite.

 The Test_Set folder contains the test cases from the thesis and the results.